 Jonathan Bruno is a postdoctoral scholar at the Michigan Society of Fellows and assistant professor (2018-21) at Michigan Law.
 He teaches and writes in the areas of legal and political theory, constitutional law, torts, and legislation and regulation.

-Prior to joining the University of Michigan, I was a Climenko Fellow and Lecturer on Law at Harvard Law School.
-My professional experience includes the part-time practice of immigration law (pro bono), and service as a judicial intern to The Honorable Patti B. Saris of the U.S. District Court for the District of Massachusetts.
+Prior to joining the University of Michigan, Bruno served as a Climenko Fellow and Lecturer on Law at Harvard Law School.
+In that capacity he taught Legal Research and Writing to first-year students.
+His prior experience includes the part-time (pro bono) practice of immigration law, and service as a judicial intern to The Hon.
+Patti B. Saris of the U.S. District Court for the District of Massachusetts.

-A graduate of Oberlin College (BA 2007) and Harvard Law School (JD cum laude 2013), I completed doctoral studies in political theory in Harvard’s Government Department (PhD 2017), where I was a recipient of the Robert Noxon Toppan Prize for “best dissertation upon a subject of political science.”
+A graduate of Oberlin College (BA, 2007) and Harvard Law School (JD, cum laude, 2013), Bruno completed doctoral studies in Harvard’s Government Department (PhD, 2017), where he was a recipient of the Robert Noxon Toppan Prize for “best dissertation upon a subject of political science.”